simon-bourne/rust-bandit-lang/Markup.md

 A heading has an ID generated from the heading hierarchy.
 Headings can be linked with reference links beginning with a `#`.
 E.g. `[my link[#My Title/My Subtitle]]`.
 The main document title is excluded from the heading hierarchy, and doesn't have an id. `_` and `-` are escaped with a preceding `_`.
 Spaces are replaced with `-`, and any other non-alphanumeric characters are escaped with `_Unicode ID_`.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) for recommendations on ID's.
 Duplicate headings at the same level are not allowed.
 There must be 0 or 1 main headings.
 If included, it must be the first thing in the document, so doesn't need an anchor.
 ID attributes are checked for uniqueness with the headings.

-## TODO: Nesting

-- Nestable blocks are sections, headings, lists, block quotes, paragraphs and code fences.
-- Sections, lists and block quotes can have nestable elements nested in them.
-- Sections are started with `{section}` and continued with indented blocks.
-For example:

-    ```bandoc
-    [^footnote 1:] {section}
-        First paragraph

-        Second paragraph

-        > block quoted
-        >
-        > ```
-        > with a nested code block
-        > ```

-    This paragraph is not part of the `section`.
-    ```

-- Footnotes and reference link definitions are only valid within their section and it's children.

 ## Comments

 `{% A comment %}`